krschroeder/base-elem-js/readme.md

 $body.insert('<p>Copy Prepended</p>', 'prepend');

 ```
-Inserts HTML or elements into the current elements using the specified method (append, prepend, after, before).

 ### html
+Sets the inner HTML of the current elements.
+Left blank it will return the innerHTML.

 ```typescript
 html(html?: string): BaseElem | string;